 The American and Canadian recommendation is 900 micrograms RAE/day for men, and 700 mcg RAE/day for women.
 (RAE stands for retinol activity equivalents, which is basically just saying “all the things that are retinoids and beta carotene, which can be turned into a retinoid”…Don’t worry about it!)
 Do note that an upper limit has been set of 3000 mcg RAE/day to avoid toxicity!

 Where can I find Vitamin A in my diet?

 Because Vitamin A is a fat-soluble vitamin, you will find it in the fat of dairy and in animal products, as well as fruits and vegetables as beta-carotene.
 This means that skim milk will have no Vitamin A, because it contains no fat!
 Low-fat milks are often fortified to include more of the vitamin, though.
 Eggs contain Vitamin A in the yolk, and liver or liver oils have extremely abundant sources!

 Color is a great indicator of the presence of beta-carotene in a fruit or vegetable, but isn’t 100% reliable.
 Oranges, yellows, and deep greens are often high in the carotenoid, but corn or bananas have none.
-Examples of good sources include cantaloupe, sweet potato, carrots, spinach, and broccoli!
+Examples of good sources include cantaloupe, tomatoes, sweet potato, carrots, spinach, kale and broccoli!

 A well-balanced diet of plant and animal sources is guaranteed to get you provide you with adequate amounts of Vitamin A!